-Applications are invited for a PhD student to work under the supervision of Associate Professor Daniel Belavy and Dr Clint Miller.
+Applications are invited for a PhD student to work under the supervision of Dr Clint Miller and Dr Patrick Owen.

 This project will investigate the effects of behavioural and exercise interventions in a multidisciplinary team in people with severe limiting lower back pain.